 I wanted to do a celebrity in a more graphic, almost cartoonesqe way.
 I always work very impressionistically but I wanted to try out some harsh contour delineations for a change.
 After all, who doesn’t love a good line?
 The reference picture I used was perfect for that.
 In deviation of the photo I made the background darker.
 This way linear contour delineations would still be visible but not dominant.
 I also like the fact the hatched lines that make up the shadowy parts are thinner than the contour lines.

 Even though the picture underligned her fragile and and subtle look, I knew that would not work for me.
 Thus, the hand, face and part of the neck are blocked-in light sections, surrounded by darker planes.
 Last but not least, I like the fact that the resemblance is still there whereas I abstracted a lot.
 In fact, I am quite surprized that the abstraction works, especially in the hair.
 Love live planes!

-Click here to read about the sale of a tote bag to a dutch collector through society6.com
+Click part 1, part 2 to read about the sale of two tote bags to a dutch collector through society6.com

 Graphite pencil drawing (Pentel 0.5 mm, 3B) on Winsor & Newton paper (14.8 x 21 x 0.1 cm – A5 format)